nicosalm/salm.dev/src/writing/command-line-productivity/index.md

 Your shell is the foundation that every other tool builds upon, and frankly, most people are not taking full advantage of it.

 The default bash that ships with most systems is... fine.
 However, if you're serious about command line productivity, you need to upgrade to something modern.
 I recommend **zsh** with [Oh My Zsh](https://ohmyz.sh/), or if you want something that works beautifully out of the box, try **fish**.
-I've been testing **nushell** for its structured data handling---it treats everything as tables, which is neat---but I still primarily use zsh for daily work.

 Here are some things a modern shell has over bash: